 This variety, like the other heritage grains, is floor malted and is gently kilned over three days in our natural draft kiln, giving a deeper flavour than the conventionally kilned Maris Otter.

 Crystal and Cara Malts are so named for the caramelisation and crystallization of the sugars present in the barley kernel.
-We take green malt from germination and by applying heat while maintaining the moisture content we are able to liquify the endosperm of the barley, transforming the starch into sugars.
-Heat is then applied and the caramelisation begins.
+We take green malt from germination, and by applying heat while maintaining the moisture content we are able to liquefy the endosperm of the barley, transforming the starch into sugars.
+Heat is then applied, and the caramelisation begins.

 Each Crystal Malt imparts a clean, nutty, caramel-like sweetness to your beers.
 Extra Light Crystal gives a subtle caramel flavour.

 Find out more about our Crystal 100 Malt here.